Michel-99/final_challenge/README.md

 The pipeline can be run with the runall.sh script, which creates necessary folders, downloads the data and runs the analysis.
 The bash script can be run in a way, that the analysis is not performed.

 1. execute ```bash runall.sh```
 or
 1. execute ```bash runall.sh --skip-analysis```
 2. execute ```python main.py```

+The results of the analysis can be found in the results directory.

 ## Structure
 runall.sh